Korean Fir Facts

 The highly variable plant will, however, sometimes only attain the size of a large shrub.
 Yet, at all sizes, the same general physical characteristics manifest.
 These include bark that remains mostly smooth, with some resin blisters.
 In color, this presents as a grayish-brown.

 Its leaves also develop a distinctive appearance, being needle-like, flattened, and with a glossy dark green color.
 The arrangement of these is a spiral pattern, but each is variably twisted at its base.
 These begin as a grayish-green, but turn pinkish-gray when mature.

 The cones of the Korean Fir, however, remain the most notable trait of the visually impressive tree.
 These average 1.6 – 2.8 in (4 – 7 cm) in length, and relatively broad in shape, averaging 0.8 in (2 cm).
 These also present a bluish-purple color before maturing.

 Korean Fir Distribution, Habitat, and Ecology

-Yet even within that range, the habitat requirements of this stunning species remain very specific.
-Consequently, it appears in regions of temperate rainforest, at altitudes ranging from 3,300 – 6,200 ft (1,000 – 1,900 m).
+The impediments it faces don’t stop there, though.
+That holds true due to the fact the habitat requirements of this stunning species remain very specific.
+In fact, it appears in regions of temperate rainforest, at altitudes ranging from 3,300 – 6,200 ft (1,000 – 1,900 m).

-Further, it evolved to not only survive, but to thrive in very specific weather patterns.
-These include cool, damp summers with high rainfall totals, and winters with copious amounts of snow.
+Given this range, some facts stand out.
+The species understandably evolved to not only survive in, but to thrive in the very specific weather patterns of the region.
+These include cool, damp summers with bountiful rain, and winters with copious amounts of snow.

-Finally, the tree releases its numerous seeds as the many cones disintegrate after maturity.
+The tree does, however, follow a fairly standard method or reproduction for its kind.
+As a result, individual specimens release their numerous seeds as the many cones disintegrate after maturity.
 This usually occurs between 5 – 6 months after their pollination.